quark-engine/quark-engine/docs/source/quark_script.rst

 Let's use this `APK <https://github.com/oversecured/ovaa>`_ and the above APIs to show how Quark script find this vulnerability.

-First, we design a detection rule ``findSecretKeySpec.json`` to spot on behavior uses method SecretKeySpec.
+First, we design a detection rule ``findSecretKeySpec.json`` to spot on behavior uses method ``SecretKeySpec``.
 Then, we get all the parameter values that input to this method.
 From the returned parameter values, we identify it's a AES key and parse the key out of the values.
 Finally, we dump all strings in the APK file and check if the AES key is in the strings.
 If the answer is YES, BINGO!!!
 We find hard-coded credentials in the APK file.

 Quark Scipt: CWE-798.py
 ========================